 Given the significant, unavoidable impacts identified for the proposed GPU, project alternatives with the potential to substantially reduce development were identified for further review.
-Significant GPU impacts to long-term air quality, GHG emissions, population and housing, and recreation all directly relate to the level of development that would occur within the city.
+Significant GPU impacts to long-term air quality, GHG emissions, and population and housing all directly relate to the level of development that would occur within the city.
 At the programmatic level of this GPU PEIR, site-specific information regarding potential significant historical impacts is not available, and therefore, an alternative could not be customized to reduce that impact.
 A reduced intensity alternative would also be expected to reduce the significant traffic noise impact (as discussed above).
-A reduced park demand alternative was also analyzed to address the significant and unavoidable impacts to recreation.
 The following development alternatives to the proposed GPU were chosen for further analysis.